Flamenco/stackeditpro/Features.md

 ## Synchronization Triggers
 When you enter or exit edit mode, a sync is performed.
 This eliminates the need to *merge*, and prevents duplicate information getting appended or removed from documents.

-## Synchronization Logging
+## Synchronization Merge Logging
 When a document has changed and is merged, a log item is created.
 This item shows the client, server, and merged versions of the content.

-This is created
+This is created in a top level document.

 ## iOS Momentum Scrolling
 Momentum scrolling has been enabled (fixed) for iOS devices.